The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Discussion

 \subsection{Implications for the nature of stellar magnetic activity}

 One important novelty of the present work is the characterisation of photospheric sources responsible for Zeeman broadening and intensification in solar-type stars of different rotation rates.
-Under the assumption that the global small-scale dynamo (SSD) flux is independent of the rotation rate and the activity level, we interpret the observed rise as the imprint of the increasing frequency of active-region emergence, so that `network' fields lead to the observed rise of the mean field, on top of the constant SSD background.
+Under the assumption that the global SSD flux is independent of the rotation rate and the activity level, we interpret the observed rise as the imprint of the increasing frequency of AR emergence, so that `network' fields lead to the observed rise of the mean field, on top of the constant SSD background.
 In this picture, early-G-type stars with near-solar rotation periods are likely dominated by homogeneously distributed, SSD-driven small-scale fields in their disc-integrated Zeeman signatures.
-More than 90\% of the total unsigned magnetic flux at any time is due to fields generated by a turbulent small-scale dynamo, i.e. formed by magnetoconvection at granular scales.
-With more rapid rotation, the contribution of coherent, larger-scale flux elements (BMRs) gradually increase up to 80\% for $P_{\rm rot}\sim 3$~d and $p=2.0$, as more and larger active regions are presumably sourced from the global dynamo process.
+More than 90\% of the total unsigned magnetic flux at any time is due to fields generated by a turbulent SSD, i.e. formed by magnetoconvection at granular scales.
+With more rapid rotation, the contribution of coherent, larger-scale flux elements (BMRs) gradually increases up to 80\% for $P_{\rm rot}\sim 3$~d and $p=2.0$, as more and larger ARs are presumably sourced from the global dynamo process.

-A cross-comparison of our models with the observed mean fields from G and late-K/early-M stars becomes feasible, when the Rossby number is used instead of the rotation period.
-This is shown in Fig.~\ref{fig:rossby}, along with the power-law fit given by \citet{Kochukhov20} for G stars, with an index of 0.67 and the broken power law given by \citet{Reiners22} having an index 1.26 for the unsaturated and 0.11 for the saturated regime.
-For G stars, we apply the empirical correction to $\langle B\rangle$ owing to stellar parameter variance (Sect.~\ref{ssec:corrections}), because in the absence of this correction the major source of scatter turns out to be (mainly) metallicity again \citep[see also][]{See24,Pezzotti25}.
-The uncorrected version of Fig.~\ref{fig:rossby} is given in Appendix~\ref{sec:app2}, Fig.~\ref{fig:rossby2}.
+A cross-comparison of our models with the observed mean fields from early-G to late-K-type stars becomes feasible, when the Rossby number is used instead of the rotation period.
+This is shown in Fig.~\ref{fig:rossby}, along with the power-law fit given by \citet{Kochukhov20} for all stars and their values in Table~\ref{tab:kochukhov_sample}), with an index of 0.67 and the broken power law given by \citet{Reiners22} having an index 1.26 for the unsaturated and 0.11 for the saturated regime.
+For G stars, we applied the empirical correction to $\langle B\rangle$ owing to stellar parameter variance (Sect.~\ref{ssec:corrections}), because in the absence of this correction the major source of scatter turns out to be (mainly) metallicity again \citep[see also][]{See24,Pezzotti25,CarvalhoSilva25}.
+The uncorrected version of Fig.~\ref{fig:rossby} is given in Fig.~\ref{fig:rossby2}.
+We note that combining stars of different spectral types in such a diagram inevitably introduces additional scatter compared to more homogeneous samples, as the convective turnover time calibration introduces systematic offsets between stellar groups; this is a well-known property of rotation--activity relations expressed in terms of the Rossby number \citep[e.g.][]{Reiners14}.

 Our model is not purely a power law, but a combination with a constant term, the background SSD fields that we expect are ubiquitous among Sun-like stars of different rotation rates.
 Figures~\ref{fig:rot-b-corrected} and \ref{fig:rossby} indicate that the model is consistent with the observed values (corrected for metallicity and $T_{\rm eff}$ in the case of G stars).
 We note that the regression-based correction procedure was not applied to the sample of late-K and early-M stars, because they are too far from solar $T_{\rm eff}$ to assume linear dependences to stellar parameters.
 After all, the SSD field is also expected to vary with $T_{\rm eff}$ \citep{Bhatia22} and metallicity \citep{Witzke23}.